Russia to kick off World Cup against Saudis; Spain grouped with Portugal

 Spain, which eliminated Portugal in the last 16 on the way to winning its first World Cup in 2010, will open against the European champions on June 15 in Sochi.
 Group B also includes Morocco and Iran.

+Five-time world champion Brazil is in Group E with Switzerland, Costa Rica and Serbia.
+That means the Brazilians won't play any games in its base city of Sochi.

+"We couldn't control that," Brazil coach Tite said.
+"Despite the (travel) distances, there are quick way to get there."

-Iceland, the country with the smallest population of the 32 World Cup teams, was drawn with Argentina, Croatia and Nigeria in Group D. Another newcomer, Panama, will take on England, Tunisia and Belgium in Group G.
+Iceland, the country with the smallest population of the 32 World Cup teams, will face qualifying opponent Croatia in Group D along with Argentina and Nigeria.

+"Croatia has an excellent midfield, Nigeria is unpredictable and has some very fast players, and Iceland comes in with little pressure," Argentina coach Jorge Sampaoli said.

+Another newcomer, Panama, will take on England, Tunisia and Belgium in Group G.

 Peru, the last of the 32 teams to qualify for Russia, is in Group C with 1998 champion France, Australia and Denmark.